SkymindIO/SKIL_Examples/skil_yolo2_app/README.md

-# YOLO2 Demo on SKIL
+# Object Detection with YOLO2 Demo on SKIL

+This example is meant to show off raw TF model import into SKIL 1.0.2.
+We've chosen object detection in computer vision as the application we want to demo in the context of Tensor Flow model import on SKIL.
+For the purposes of demoing computer vision on SKIL, we'll use a YOLO network for object deteciton as the application.
+The original YOLO2 model is in the darknet framework format, but fortunately we have a way of converting this format to the tensor flow format.

+The purpose of this demo on SKIL is two-fold:
-This example is meant to show off raw TF model import into SKIL 1.0.2
+1. show off the native TensorFlow model import capabilities of the SKIL platform
+2. show off a live real-world computer vision object detection demo on the SKIL platform

 ## Demo Workflow